This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - Check to be sure you have at least 8 oz. of cooking liquid.
 Release any steam that’s built up, open the lid, check the liquid levels and add more if necessary.
 Unplug the machine and plug it back in to reset, then begin the cooking cycle again.

 - Check to be sure the unit isn’t too hot.
 Sometimes, if you go straight from Brown/Saute to Pressure Cooking, the inner pot is too warm to get a good seal and pressurize properly.
 To cool down quickly, remove the inner pot and set on a trivet.
 Leave it out for 5 minutes.
 If you’re in a rush, try dipping the outside of the cooking pot in some cool water to bring down the temperature quickly.
 Unplug the machine, plug it back in to reset and try again.
 I like to use refrigerated liquids if I’m going from Brown/Saute to Pressure to help immediately cool the inner pot.
+NOTE: this is a rare occurrence anymore-it’s much more likely to be something else causing the errors.

 - Check to be sure there isn’t food stuck on the bottom of the inner pot.
 If the food is thick or stuck on, the pot can’t read that there is liquid inside, even if you have more than enough.
 Give it a good stir and scrape the bottom (don’t use metal!) and then try again.